-It is not necessary to do everything based on SWOT analysis’ results or do everything as per the order.
+It is not necessary to do everything based on SWOT analysis results or do everything as per the order.
 Put each one (Strengths – Weaknesses – Opportunities – Threats) in the list as per the level of importance.
-Thus, you could highlight your greatest strengths and rectify your biggest weakness first.
+Thus, you could highlight your greatest strengths and rectify your biggest weaknesses first.

 It is advisable to refrain from responding to every weakness with an excuse.
 You can only resolve problems in your law firm when you actually acknowledge them as problems.

 Consider Adopting Technology

-Artificial Intelligence (AI) has been helping the legal industry in managing specific tasks, such as reviewing documents, which is actually called technology-assisted review (TAR), legal research, legal document, contract analysis, proofreading, and organizing documents.
+Artificial Intelligence (AI) has been helping the legal industry in managing specific tasks, such as reviewing documents, which is actually called technology-assisted review (TAR), legal research, legal documents, contract analysis, proofreading, and organizing documents.

 Not just this, AI-powered software can also help you ensure that the data you are using for SWOT analysis is accurate and authentic.

 Know Your Competitive Advantage

-Regardless of the reason behind conducting a SWOT analysis, you should know if your firm is giving a tough competition to competitor firms or not.
+Regardless of the reason behind conducting a SWOT analysis for Law firm, you should know if your firm is giving tough competition to competitor firms or not.
 Recognize the critical points of services you offer, especially those that your competitors are unable to.

 Know Where The Informative Data Is